-A future step, represented in the graphic by the second arrow (dark blue), is to have the knowledge of a person embedded and made accessible through that person's owned PDT.
+A future step, represented in figure 19 by the second arrow (dark blue), is to have the knowledge of a person embedded and made accessible through that person's owned PDT.
 The accessibility can be asynchronous from the person, i.e. it can occur in the cyberspace in an autonomous way.
 A knowledge worker may "rent" her OPDT to a company to apply her knowledge to a situation.
-Clearly there would be a monitoring of the interaction with a related valorisation (i.e. that person will get some revenue out of it).
+Clearly this would require monitoring of the interaction with a related valorization (i.e. that person will get some revenue out of it).

 There is more, and this opens up a number of issues.
 Who is accountable for those interactions?
-One would tend to say that the person that harvest the revenue is also accountable for the interaction...
+One would tend to say that the person that harvests the revenue is also accountable for the interaction...
 However, it is more complex than it might seem.
-The executable knowledge that is provided (this is what we provide when we are involved in a work, not necessarily when we teach) depends on the owned knowledge as well as on the context where it will be executed, on the knowledge that is harvested in the environment (and the environment in the cyberspace is the whole world!) and on the algorithms that are being applied, locally and externally.
+The executable knowledge that is provided (this is what we provide when we are involved in a work, not necessarily when we teach) depends on the owned knowledge, as well as on the context where it will be executed, on the knowledge that is harvested in the environment (and the environment in the cyberspace is the whole world!), and on the algorithms that are being applied locally and externally.

-When we execute our knowledge the algorithm guiding it is our brain, and the execution capability is an important part of our capability.
-When we are in a digital context everything becomes fuzzier and complex.
-That is the reason why, as an example, it is an open question to decide on accountability for a self driving car (the owner? the car manufacturer? the software provider? the data provider? the sensors provider? ...)
+When we execute our knowledge, the algorithm guiding it is our brain, and execution capabilities are an important part of our assetts.
+When we are in a digital context, everything becomes fuzzier and complex.
+That is the reason why, for example, it is an open question to decide on accountability for a self driving car (the owner? the car manufacturer? the software provider? the data provider? the sensors provider? ...)

-We have to face difficult answers but that shouldn't be surprising since the questions are brand new!
+We have to face difficult questions, but that shouldn't be surprising since the questions are brand new!